-- maintenance building and terminal office building
+- Maintenance building and terminal office building

-- vessel berths 1 and 2
+- Vessel berths 1 and 2

 - Quay Cranes 1 4

 - Automated Stacking Cranes 1 6

-- shuttle carriers, reachstackers and small plant; and

-• railway sidings and freight train delivery and collection.
+- Shuttle carriers, reach stackers and small plant; and - Railway sidings and freight train delivery and collection.

-Further expansion of Automated Stacking Cranes and other container handling equipment has not yet commenced.
+Expansion of Automated Stacking Cranes and other container handling equipment has not yet commenced.